Maine Practice Materials with helpful tips

 Whittlesey, John J., Law of the Seashore, Tidewaters and Great Ponds in Massachusetts and Maine, Boston: Murray Printing Co., 1932

-TIP: To find incorporations of towns use these sources: For the years 1660 to 1686 use the Records of the Governor and Company of the Massachusetts Bay in New England, New York: AMS Press, 1968 (located at USM and University of Maine).
+TIP: To find incorporations of towns (for descriptions of boundaries) use these sources: For the years 1660 to 1686 use the Records of the Governor and Company of the Massachusetts Bay in New England, New York: AMS Press, 1968 (located at USM and University of Maine).
 For the years 1692 to 1780 use Acts and Resolves of the Province of the Massachusetts Bay, Boston: Wright & Potter, 1869.
 The Massachusetts Constitution was ratified in 1780 and they started to incorporate towns and parishes after this date in the Acts and Resolves of Massachusetts (or different name variations).
 Use these for the years 1780 to 1820.
 Usually the incorporations are indexed under the term "towns" and then "incorporations" as a subsection.
 Sometimes you have to identify the exact date of incorporation and page through the volumes.
 To find exact dates of incorporation, and name variations, use the individual town descriptions in the Maine Register.
 For towns incorporated and amended by the State of Maine, there are two special indexes for Private and Special Laws, 1820 to 1944 and 1944 to 1957.
 Between 1957 and 1964, the Laws of Maine index all incorporation amendments.
-From 1964 to 1988, there is a special Laws of Maine Cumulative Index and Tables volume.
-Thereafter, you have to search the indexes for each session of the Legislative in the last volume of the Laws of Maine as there is no cumulative index.
+From 1964 to 1988 and 1989 to 2006 there are Laws of Maine Cumulative Index and Tables volumes.
+Thereafter, you have to search the indexes for each session of the Legislative in the last volume of the Laws of Maine until the next cumulative index volume is published.

 Right to Know